 Improve and move migrations let your app leverage features of a cloud platform, such as scalability and high availability.
 You can also architect the improvement to increase the portability of the app.

 On the other hand, improve and move migrations take longer than lift and shift migrations, because they must be refactored in order for the app to migrate.
 You need to evaluate the extra time and effort as part of the life cycle of the app.

-An improve and move migration also requires that you master new skills.
+An improve and move migration also requires that you learn new skills.

-In a rip and replace migration, you decommission an existing app and completely redesign and rewrite it as a cloud-native app.
+In a remove and replace migration, you decommission an existing app and completely redesign and rewrite it as a cloud-native app.

-If the current app isn't meeting your goals—for example, you don't want to maintain it, it's too costly to migrate using one of the previously mentioned approaches, or it's not supported on GCP—you can do a rip and replace migration.
+If the current app isn't meeting your goals—for example, you don't want to maintain it, it's too costly to migrate using one of the previously mentioned approaches, or it's not supported on Google Cloud—you can do a remove and replace migration.

-Rip and replace migrations let your app take full advantage of GCP features, such as horizontal scalability, highly managed services, and high availability.
+Remove and replace migrations let your app take full advantage of Google Cloud features, such as horizontal scalability, highly managed services, and high availability.
 Because you're rewriting the app from scratch, you also remove the technical debt of the existing, legacy version.

-A rip and replace migration also requires new skills.
+A remove and replace migration also requires new skills.
 You need to use new toolchains to provision and configure the new environment and to deploy the app in that environment.

 Google Cloud Adoption Framework